d3v3l0/gtwiwtg/README.md

 *Generators The Way I Want Them Generated*

-A naive generator library that doesn't use fancy pants concepts like first class continuations.
+An extensible library for generators.

 The GTWIWTG library is meant to be small, explorable, and understandable.
-The source code is meant to be readible and easy to follow.
+The source code is meant to be legible and straightforward.

 Every symbol exported from the `GTWIWTG` package has a useful docstring.
 Many docstrings include examples of use.